hobbit19/Uniswap-trading-client/README.md

 <b>Main coin/token</b>: The token or coin you want to trade tokens for and with

+<b>Buy/Sell boundary</b>: The amount of balance (calculated in $) that a token or your main coin/token has to be present to deduct whether the latest action was a buy or a sell.
+For instance: in the value is 100 ,your maincoin option ethereum and have 120$ worth of ethereum on your address, the bot will see the latest action as "sell".

 <b>Token ETH address</b>: Fill the token eth address you want to trade (such as 0x00000000000000000)

 <b>Low($)</b>: The price you want the trader to sell the token for (0.01 = 1 dollar cent)